Before cancelling your enrollment., please consider sending a substitute from your department. Please see Substitutions

 CalPCA WILL INSTEAD BE PROVIDING A .PDF STUDENT RESOURCE PACKET to each registered student for the class they are enrolled in.
-The Student Resource Packet will be pre-loaded onto each computer station desktop for you to view and take notes on during class.
-Once class is over students must save it to a flash drive for future reference.
+The Student Resource Packet will be pre-loaded into the CalPCA Online course page for the class.
+For in-person classes, the student packet may be loaded onto each computer station desktop for you to view and take notes in during class.
+Once class is over students must save it to a flash drive, or use any web-based email service to send it to themselves for future reference.

 Note: CalPCA will not be providing flash drives for students to use.

 Classes start promptly at 9:00 a.m. and CalPCA requires you to be in your seat and ready for class to begin at that time.